Reed Valve Problem

 No matter the kind of engineering carmakers pour into creating their masterpiece, achieving perfection in cars may still be hard to achieve, Mercedes-Benz is no exception!

-Reed valve flooding is a known problem of several Mercedes-Benz luxury models including S430, CL500, S500, R350 and R500 .
+Reed valve flooding is a known problem of several Mercedes-Benz luxury models including S430, CL500, S500, R350, and R500.
 A reed valve is located in the engine compartment, near the firewall.
 It regulates the flow of collected rain.
-It is located on the cowl and controls the water that drains to this area.
+It is located on the cowl and controls the water that drains into this area.

-It can get clogged overtime because of the debris, such as leaves or pine needles, which are accumulated in that area.
+It can get clogged over time because of debris, such as leaves or pine needles, which are accumulated in that area.
 When a reed valve is clogged, fluids then overflow into the passenger compartment.

 How do you know the reed valve is defective or clogged?

 Once the reed valve gets clogged, the inside of your car on the passenger side gets wet even from a light drizzle.
 The water comes from the glove box area and into the passenger compartment—the cowl, cabin, and carpet.

 Where is the reed valve located on Mercedes-Benz S-Class W220?